teambit/docs/docs/what-is-bit.md

 - Organizing components in collections with access control
 - Build and test CI for each component
 - Components installation using NPM and Yarn
-- Components show case with multiple examples per component
+- Components display with multiple examples per component
 - Advanced components search capabilities

 ## Is Bit the same as?

 ### Is Bit the same as Git?

 Git is a distributed version-control system for tracking changes in source code during software development.
-Git manages changes in files' contents without any reference to their structure of semantics.
+Git manages changes in files' contents without any reference to their structure or semantics.

 Bit augments Git to control the development of components inside a Git repository and combines it with the components' building, testing, versioning, and distribution process.
 Bit adds a layer on top of Git that understands the internal structure of the code as components and managing their internal relationships.